cosmos/cosmos-sdk/docs/core/proto-docs.md

 ClientUpdateProposal is a governance proposal.
 If it passes, the substitute client's consensus states starting from the 'initial height' are copied over to the subjects client state.
-The proposal handler may fail if the subject and the substitute do not match in client and chain parameters (with exception to latest and frozen height).
+The proposal handler may fail if the subject and the substitute do not match in client and chain parameters (with exception to latest height, frozen height, and chain-id).
 The updated client must also be valid (cannot be expired).